Chance International: Censorship and legal issues

+Content and contributors

 Chance International published works by some of Australia's best young photographers, such as Rennie Ellis, and was in many ways a breakthrough publication for Australia in terms of printing quality, photography and design.

 The magazine also published articles and short stories from new authors of note such as Frank Moorhouse, Kit Denton, Gwen Kelly, Robert Williamson and Karl Shoemaker.
 Writer and critic Michael Wilding would later record that "mavericks ...
 Jack de Lissa, Ron Smith and later Gareth Powell had been publishing good, exciting and new fiction in Squire, Casual and Chance International in the late 60s" and added that "[those magazines] provided outlets for the new writing" as "[t]heir editors didn't have that orientation to particular traditions of the short story that the literary magazines seemed stuck to."

+Closure

 Chance International became defunct in 1971.